asterion-digital/asterion-as-code/infra-rpi/README.md

 <hr />

-*** Configure Ubuntu Storage Volumes
+## Configure Ubuntu Local Storage
 By default, the RPI Imager will create a volume on the USB flash disk.
 If you're happy with this, you can skip this section.
 Otherwise, you'll need to do some work to mount any attached volumes to the node.

+### Configure Ubuntu Storage Volumes
 First, attach your storage if it's not already attached.
 Then check that your filesystem has been mounted automatically - it's quite likely that it hasn't.

 ```
-* View the list of filesystems currently mounted
+# View the list of filesystems currently mounted
 df -h

-* View the list of partitions for each filesystem
+# View the list of partitions for each filesystem
 lsblk
 ```